goyalshubham002/goyalshubham002.github.io/about.md

 permalink: /about/
 ---

-I’m <your name>, a software dev who loves detailed, realistic itineraries.
+I’m a software dev who loves detailed, realistic itineraries.
+I am indian citizen currently living in Japan.
+I am a foodie person and love to travel.